Skip menu

 Sicily

-To understand why the San Vito Lo Capo area attracts so many Italian and foreign climbers, you only have to pop into this Sicilian resort town a few kilometres from Trapani.
+To understand why the San Vito Lo Capo area draws so many Italian and foreign climbers, you only need to pay a visit to this Sicilian resort a few kilometres from Trapani.

 3 minutes

-The answer lies in the impressive vertical walls and cliffs guarding caves that plunge into the transparent sea; in the Mediterranean landscape with its mild climate where outdoor sports can be practiced all year round; and in the numerous itineraries between creeks and cliffs where the panorama shifts in ever-changing views.
+The answer lies in the impressive vertical walls and cliffs guarding caves that plunge into the transparent sea, in the Mediterranean landscape with its mild climate, which makes every outdoor sport possible all year round, on the numerous routes between the creeks and cliffs, where the panorama moulds in ever-changing perspectives

 Monte Monaco